Code generation¶

 Reproducibility and the drift gate¶

-Generation is reproducible.
 The vendored lexicon tree hash is recorded in

-currently vendored release is recorded as layers_version in the manifest.
+the currently vendored release as layers_version.

 generation (a re-vendor, or a change to lairs/_codegen/) and before committing.